joinbox/guidelines/styleguide/RESTful.md

-### The OPTIONS Method
+## The OPTIONS Method

-The options request returns a reponse with the allow header which contains a comma separated list of the methods supported on the collection.
-The response body may contain a detailed description of the collection.
+The options request returns information about methods and headers that can be used on the given collection / resource.

 *Request Headers*